Katherine M. Bogard is an Associate with Brody and Associates. She represents employers in both Labor and Employment law matters.

 In 2018, Kate was selected by the Connecticut Law Tribune to receive an award for being a “New Leader in the Law” at the Tribune’s fourth annual Professional Excellence Awards.

 The Connecticut Law Tribune’s prestigious Professional Excellence Awards celebration gives the Connecticut legal community an opportunity to highlight great work and achievements.
-Winning one of these awards is considered an opportunity for Connecticut to celebrate its best and brightest.

 Pro Bono Attorney of the Year